wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/endpoint-properties.md

             <p>Timeout Action (responseAction)</p>
          </td>
          <td>
-            <p>When a response comes to a timed out request, specifies whether to discard it or invoke the fault handler.
+            <p>When a response comes to a timed out request, this property specifies whether to discard it or invoke the fault handler.
 If you select "never", the endpoint remains in the "Active" state.
 This parameter is used to specify the action to perform once an endpoint has timed out.
 The available options are as follows:</p>
             <ul>
-               <li>Never: The endpoint will never time out.
+               <li><b>Never</b>: The endpoint will never time out.
 This is the default setting.</li>
-               <li>Discard:  If this is selected, the responses which arrive after the endpoint has timed out will be discarded.</li>
+               <li><b>Discard</b>:  If this is selected, the responses which arrive after the endpoint has timed out will be discarded.</li>
-               <li>Fault: If this is selected, a fault sequence is triggered when the endpoint is timed out.</li>
+               <li><b>Fault</b>: If this is selected, a fault sequence is triggered when the endpoint is timed out.</li>
             </ul>
-            <b>Note</b>: You can specify a value that is 1 millisecond less than the time duration you specify for the endpoint time out for the <code>synapse.timeout_handler_interval</code> property in the <code>EI_Home/conf/synapse.properties</code> file.
+            <b>Note</b>: You can specify a value that is 1 millisecond less than the time duration you specify for the endpoint time out for the <code>synapse.timeout_handler_interval</code> property in the <code>MI_Home/conf/ei.toml</code> file.
 This would minimise the number of late responses from the backend.
             </ul>
          </td>
       </tr>